thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 if the argument list is omitted.

-This attribute is used to write fully Objective-C-compatible implementations in Swift.
+This attribute is used to write fully Objective-C-compatible implementations in Codira.
 Normal Objective-C interop allows Objective-C clients to use instances of the subclass, but not to subclass them, and uses a generated header that is not meant to be read by humans. `@_objcImplementation`, on the other hand, creates classes that are virtually indistinguishable from classes implemented in native
-Objective-C: they do not have a Swift vtable or any other Swift-specific metadata, Swift does not use any special knowledge of the class's "Swiftiness" when using the class so ObjC runtime calls work correctly and they can even be subclassed by Objective-C code, and you write a header for the class by hand that looks exactly like an equivalent ObjC class.
-Clients should not notice if you replace a native Objective-C `@implementation Foo (Bar)` with a Swift `@_objcImplementation(Bar) extension Foo`.
+Objective-C: they do not have a Codira vtable or any other Codira-specific metadata, Codira does not use any special knowledge of the class's "Codirainess" when using the class so ObjC runtime calls work correctly and they can even be subclassed by Objective-C code, and you write a header for the class by hand that looks exactly like an equivalent ObjC class.
+Clients should not notice if you replace a native Objective-C `@implementation Foo (Bar)` with a Codira `@_objcImplementation(Bar) extension Foo`.

 You create a class with this feature very differently from normal ObjC interop: